openstack-infra/system-config/doc/source/storyboard.rst

 -----------------------------

 StoryBoard administrators are handled from a single configuration file, and are identified by OpenID.
-To add a new administator, simply add their Launchpad OpenID string and email as follows:
+To add a new administrator, simply add their Launchpad OpenID string and email as follows:

 ``:config:`gerrit/projects.yaml```::